What Is Shiba Inu, How It Works & Why It's Popular

 Secondly, by holding SHIB on an exchange investors are missing out on potential earning opportunities.
 This is particularly prevalent for Shiba Inu tokens, as the community behind the network is largely driven by participation in the ShibSwap platform, which requires a third-party wallet.

 Non-custodial hot wallets are another popular way of storing SHIB.
 These third-party wallets come in the form of browser extensions, mobile applications and software downloads.
 Like exchange wallets, they are connected to the internet.
 This uptime does mean they are also at risk of being hacked or exploited, although less so than exchange wallets.

-As Shiba Inu runs on the Ethereum network, SHIB can be stored in any wallet that supports ERC-20 tokens, including Metamask, Atomic Wallet and many, many more.
+As Shiba Inu runs on the Ethereum network, SHIB can be stored in any top Ethereum wallet that supports ERC-20 tokens, including Metamask, Atomic Wallet and many, many more.
 The wide range of wallets available make non-custodial hot wallets a good choice for storing SHIB.

 Cold wallets are probably the least-used wallet type, but also the most recommended.
 These wallets are not connected to the internet, and thus at the least risk of exploits.
 This is a little inconvenient, but the security trade-off is worth it for most.
 Cold wallets typically take the form of a hardware device like a USB dongle.
 This hardware can be plugged into a computer to access SHIB and other cryptocurrency assets.
 The most popular cold wallet is the Ledger Nano, which supports a wide variety of digital currencies, including SHIB.